Full Name: Ralph Dale Earnhardt Jr.

-The 2016 season marks Earnhardt’s 17th full-time year in NASCAR Sprint Cup Series competition.
-Through 2015, the native of Kannapolis, North Carolina, has amassed 26 career victories, including the 2004 and 2014 Daytona 500s.
-His 26 victories tie him for 27th on NASCAR’s all-time race winners list.
-He also has 13 pole positions and six non-points wins (four in the Daytona 500 qualifying Duel, two in the Sprint Unlimited and one All-Star Race victory).
+The 2017 season marks Earnhardt’s 18th full-time year in NASCAR Cup Series competition.
+Through 2016, the native of Kannapolis, North Carolina, has amassed 26 career victories, including the 2004 and 2014 Daytona 500s.
+His 26 victories tie him for 29th on NASCAR’s all-time race winners list.
+He also has 13 pole positions and eight non-points wins (five in the Daytona 500 qualifying Duel, two in the Clash and one All-Star Race victory).
 Even though he was sidelined for the second half of the 2016 season with a concussion, Earnhardt still managed to find success, scoring a victory in his preseason Daytona 500 qualifying Duel and earning four runner-up finishes through the first 18 races.
-Overall, Earnhardt has qualified for the Chase for the NASCAR Sprint Cup eight times (2004, 2006, 2008, 2011, 2012, 2013, 2014 and 2015).
+Overall, Earnhardt has qualified for the NASCAR playoffs eight times (2004, 2006, 2008, 2011, 2012, 2013, 2014 and 2015).

 Earnhardt is the only third-generation NASCAR champion, achieved when he won the 1998 and 1999 NASCAR Xfinity Series titles.
 He follows his legendary father Dale Earnhardt Sr., a seven-time Cup champion and winner of 76 races, and his grandfather, Ralph Earnhardt, the 1956 NASCAR Sportsman champion.
 In October 2009, Earnhardt Sr. was selected as a posthumous inductee in the inaugural 2010 class for the NASCAR Hall of Fame.
 In 2007, Ralph Earnhardt was inducted posthumously into the National Dirt Late Model Hall of Fame.
 Both his father and grandfather were selected among NASCAR’s 50 Greatest Drivers of all time in 1999.
 The three Earnhardts combine for 10 NASCAR championships.